loblab/noip-renew/README.md

 ## Remarks

-The script is not designed to renew/update the dynamic DNS records.
+The script is not designed to renew/update the dynamic DNS records, though the latest version does have this ability if requested.
-Check [noip.com document](https://www.noip.com/integrate) for that purpose.
+Check [noip.com documentation](https://www.noip.com/integrate) for that purpose.
-And most wireless routers support noip.com.
+Most wireless routers support noip.com.
+For more information, check [here](https://www.noip.com/support/knowledgebase/what-devices-support-no-ips-dynamic-dns-update-service/).
 You can also check [DNS-O-Matic](https://dnsomatic.com/) to update multiple noip.com DNS records.

 ## History

+- 0.9 (04/13/2020): Complete refactor of code, more stability & automatic crontab scheduling.
 - 0.8 (03/23/2020): Added menu to repair/install/remove script along with ability to update noip.com details.
 - 0.7 (03/21/2020): Code tidyup and improved efficiency (Removed number of hosts and automatically get this)
 - 0.6 (03/15/2020): Improved support for Raspberry Pi (Raspbian Buster) & Changes to setup script.